Unrestricted Giving

 Founded more than 60 years ago, The Colorado Springs School eagerly looks forward to its next 60 years, as it aims to prepare future leaders for the community and greater world beyond CSS.
 The school's greatest areas of need include:

-- Teacher Retention
+• Teacher Retention

-- Experiential Education
+• Experiential Education

 Every gift, no matter the size, counts.
 Gifts of $1,962 (signifying the school’s inception), or more, qualify a donor to become part of the Claremont Society.
-Such donors are invited to the school's annual Claremont Society event.

-The Annual Fund
+The Kodiak Pride Fund

-For 60 years, parents, grandparents, alumni, past parents, foundations, and friends have collectively supported charitable giving to The Colorado Springs School, a 501c3 nonprofit, helping to acquire our 28-acre campus and maintaining the school's eight academic buildings, which house distinctive learning spaces for current thinkers and problem-solvers.
+For over 60 years, parents, grandparents, alumni, past parents, foundations, and friends have collectively supported charitable giving to The Colorado Springs School, a 501c3 nonprofit, helping to acquire our 28-acre campus and maintaining the school's eight academic buildings, which house distinctive learning spaces for current thinkers and problem-solvers.
 We must preserve the school's assets and leverage our resources to successfully prepare students for a dynamic world, now and for the next 60 years or more.

 FUNDraising & FRIENDraising Events